6 min read

 :

-The topic of pay equity continues to gain attention across the United States, and New Jersey (NJ) is no exception.
-In fact, NJ is preparing to implement a new pay transparency law that will take effect on June 1, 2025.
-In short, this new law will require certain employers to disclose salary ranges in job postings and provide current employees with notifications of promotional opportunities.
+The topic of pay transparency continues to gain attention across the United States, and New Jersey is no exception.
+NJ implemented a new pay transparency law effective June 1, 2025, requiring certain employers to disclose salary ranges in job postings and provide current employees with notifications of promotional opportunities.

 By mandating more pay transparency, New Jersey seeks to improve pay equity and give workers more insight into potential earnings and benefits.
-Let’s review the specifics of New Jersey’s upcoming pay transparency law, what it means for employers, and how Human Resources (HR) can help prepare their organizations for these changes.
+Let’s review the specifics of New Jersey’s pay transparency law, what it means for employers, and how HR can help prepare their organizations for these changes.

 Overview of New Jersey’s Pay Transparency Law

-The New Jersey Pay Transparency Law is set to take effect on June 1, 2025, and it will require employers with 10 or more employees* over 20 calendar weeks that do business, employ workers, or take applications of employment within the state of NJ to include pay range information in job postings and to communicate promotional opportunities to current employees.
-These changes will apply to both external and internal job postings, which is a major shift from their current process in how employers handle compensation details.
+The New Jersey Pay Transparency Law took effect on June 1, 2025, and requires employers* with 10 or more employees, working 20 or more calendar weeks in NJ, to include pay range information in job postings and to communicate promotional opportunities to current employees.
+These changes apply to both external and internal job postings, which is a major shift from their current process in how employers handle compensation details.

 *The law does not specify whether the 10-employee minimum includes employees located outside of New Jersey.